ekufta0530/NomadTaxPro/countries/README.md

 * Greece
 * Croatia

-Following the formatting below, fill in the countries as much as possinle.
+Following the formatting below, fill in the countries as much as possible.
 I am thinking that the best way to do this for you is just in the github.com webpage.
 There are some other options as well if you find this to be a hassle.

 ## What is json?